 2. The adverse effects of stress-response hyperstimulation

 Behaving anxiously activates the body’s stress response.
-Because of how stress responses affect the body, stress responses stress the body, and in particular, the body’s nervous system, which includes the brain.
+Stress responses stress the body, and in particular, the body’s nervous system, which includes the brain.
 A body that becomes overly stressed can exhibit symptoms.
 Experiencing sudden body jolts, zaps, tremors, and shakes is an example of how the body can react when it becomes overly stressed.

-If you are interested in a more detailed explanation, we explain this in Chapter three in the Recovery Support area of our website.
+If you are interested in a more detailed explanation, we explain this symptom in great detail in our Symptoms chapter in the Recovery Support area of our website.

 Nevertheless, even though the body jolts and zaps anxiety symptoms can be startling because they generally occur out of the blue, they aren’t harmful.
-They are merely the consequences of an overly stressed body.
+They are merely the consequences of an overly stressed body (stress-response hyperstimulation).